temitopeakin1/temitopeakin1/README.md

   </a>
 </p>
 <div align="justify">
-<strong>T'megha<strong>, The Software Craftsman</b> The curious geek who craves for Knowledge, makes most of his time Building, Studying, and passionately seeks Knowledge wherever and however it is concealed.

 **Curious by nature.
 Builder by choice.**

 I’m a Software Engineer who enjoys understanding how things work, taking ideas apart, and putting them back together in better ways.
 Most of my time is spent **building, studying, experimenting, and chasing knowledge** wherever I can find it.